-Catalog for the Academic Year 2012-2013
+Catalog for the Academic Year 2013-2014

-Florida College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the Bachelor of Arts, the Bachelor of Science, and the Associate in Arts degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30300-4097 call 404-679-4500 for questions about the accreditation of Florida College.
+Florida College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Bachelor of Arts, the Bachelor of Science, and the Associate in Arts degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30300-4097or call 404-679-4500 for questions about the accreditation of Florida College.